Convex and concave decompositions of affine $3$-manifolds: Preliminary

-\begin{pro} A compact radiant affine $n$-manifold is a generalized affine suspension if and only if the radial flow has a total cross section. \end{pro}
+\begin{proposition} A connected compact radiant affine $n$-manifold is a generalized affine suspension if and only if the radial flow has a total cross section. \end{proposition}

-\begin{thm}[Barbot-Choi \cite{rdsv}] Let $M$ be a compact radiant affine $3$-manifold with empty or totally geodesic boundary, and the boundary is tangent to the radiant vector field.
-Then $M$ admits a total cross-section to the radiant flow. \end{thm}
+\begin{corollary}[Barbot-Choi, Corollary A \cite{rdsv}] Let $M$ be a connected compact radiant affine $3$-manifold with empty or totally geodesic boundary, and the boundary is tangent to the radiant vector field.
+Then $M$ admits a total cross-section to the radiant flow.
+As a consequence, $M$ is affinely diffeomorphic to one of the following affine manifolds: \begin{itemize} \item a Benz\'ecri suspensions over a real projective surface of negative Euler characteristic with empty or geodesic boundary. \item a generalized affine suspension over a real projective sphere, a real projective plane, or a hemisphere, \item a generalized affine suspension over a real projective torus {\rm (}Klein bottle{\rm )}, a real projective annulus {\rm (}M\"obius band{\rm )} with geodesic boundary. \end{itemize} \end{corollary}

-For $n=6$, there is a counter-example due to D. Fried.
+There is a $6$-dimensional closed radiant affine manifold giving us a counter-example due to D. Fried \cite{Friednote}

+\begin{rem} We mention an error in \cite{rdsv} for Theorem A and Corollaries A and B. We state Corollary A in the corrected form above.
+We assume that not only that the holonomy group of the affine manifold $M$ fixes a common point but also we need that the boundary is tangent to the radial vector field.
+Proposition \ref{prop:rad} should fill in the gap since we just need to use the fact that radial lines foliate the universal cover. \end{rem}